timoxley/offset/Readme.md

 ### offset(el)

-Get offset of an element within its container.
+Get offset of an element within the viewport.

 Example: